initialcommit-com/git-sim/README.md

 # git-sim
 Simulate Git commands on your own repos by generating an image (default) or video visualization depicting the command's behavior.
+Command syntax is based directly on Git's command-line syntax, so using git-sim as familiar as possible.

 ## Use cases
 - Visualize Git commands to understand their effects on your repo before actually running them
+- Prevent unexecpected working directory and repository states by simulating before running
-- Share visualizations of your Git workflow with your team, or the world
+- Share visualizations (jpg image or mp4 video) of your Git commands with your team, or the world
-- Create static Git diagrams or dynamic animated videos for your content
-- Save visualizations as a part of your teams documentation to prevent recurring issues
+- Save visualizations as a part of your team documentation to document workflow and prevent recurring issues
+- Create static Git diagrams (jpg) or dynamic animated videos (mp4) to speed up content creation
 - Help newer developers learn Git

 ## Features